ploomber/ploomber/doc/api/spec.rst

 a single client for all Tasks/Products for a given class.
 The most common use case is SQL database configuration.

+Other scenarios are :py:mod:`ploomber.products.File` clients, which Ploomber can use to backup pipeline results (say, for example, you run a job that trains several models and want to save output results.
+You can use :py:mod:`ploomber.clients.GCloudStorageClient` or :py:mod:`ploomber.clients.S3Client` for that.

 Keys must be valid :py:mod:`ploomber.tasks` or :py:mod:`ploomber.products` names, values must be dotted paths to functions that return a :py:mod:`ploomber.clients` instance.